Official Website of Author

 TO HAVE A TOMORROW, A TRUE STORY by GENE FISCH.

-This book is the story of what my family and I experienced in one of the most terrifying and devastating of times— the period just before and during the cataclysm that was World War II, when my first home, Poland, and her people were caught between the aggression and atrocities of the Nazis in Germany and the cruelty and state-sponsored violence of the Soviet Union’s occupations, deportations, relocations, deaths by starvation, freezing and mass executions, concealed from worldwide media during the first twenty-two months of the Second World War.
-Most compelling about our survival, was not that a family of six survived intact three brutal occupations, even while one of three Polish citizens were left behind in silent graves, it is how my parents kept us alive during those terrible times—never betraying those values embedded in their souls, their faith, their love of country, love of family, and love of life—at a time in history that witnessed an allout attempt at the destruction of thirty-five million Slavic citizens of eastern Poland.
-The story follows our lives into the immediate post-war years as displaced persons in Germany and, finally, as refugees in the United States.
+"To Have Tomorrow, A True Story" is the story of what my Polish family and I experienced in one of the most terrifying and devastating of times—the period just before and during the cataclysm that was World War II, when my first home, Poland, and her people were caught between the aggression and atrocities of the Nazis in Germany and the cruelty and murderous Soviet Union’s occupations, deportations, relocations, deaths by starvation, freezing, mass executions, slave labor, concentration, gulags, death trains concealed from worldwide media during six years of the Second World War.

 EMAIL: GMSTOLAT@gmail.com